TariqKichawele/mario-game/README.md

 **Contact**

-For any inquiries or feedback regarding the Mario Game project, please contact Your Name.
+For any inquiries or feedback regarding the Mario Game project, please contact Tariq Kichawele.